ARCHIVED-mean-stack/session-11/README.md

   "date": "2013-09-01",
   "description": "Lasagna noodles piled high and layered full of three kinds of cheese to go along with the perfect blend of meaty and zesty, tomato pasta sauce all loaded with herbs.", "mainImageUrl": "img/home/lasagna-1.png",
+  "image": "lasagne.png",
   "images": ["lasagna-1.png","lasagna-2.png","lasagna-3.png","lasagna-4.png"],
   "ingredients": ["lasagna pasta", "tomatoes", "onions", "ground beef", "garlic", "cheese"] }
 ```

-Again, content not specified in our model are not added.
+Again, content not specified in our model is not added.

 Ammend the schema: